-Make Mary Berry’s delicious orange and plum crumble recipe in just 4 simple steps.
+Mary Berry's orange and plum crumble recipe can be easily made in just 4 simple steps.
 Both the crumble and the filling can be made a day in advance to save you more time after dinner.
 This recipe serves 6 people and will take around 30-40 mins to cook.
-It’s a delicious twist on a Sunday afternoon classic.
+It's a delicious twist on a Sunday afternoon classic.
 The tangy orange flavour and the softness of the plums really work well together to make one delicious plum crumble.
-Add the buttery crumble and you’ve got one mouth-watering dessert.
+Add the buttery crumble and you've got one mouth-watering dessert.
 Serve this tasty dessert with a drizzle of cream, dollop of custard or scoop of ice cream.
 The choice is yours!
 This recipe is a great way of using up a glut of plums you might have growing in your garden or sitting in your fruit bowl.
+Love Mary's recipes?
+We've got loads more delicious recipes by Mary Berry right here.

 - 900g fresh plums, halved and stoned